What is CTP insurance (QLD), & how do I make a CTP claim?

 At the time A’s motor vehicle runs into B’s motor vehicle A’s motor vehicle is not being used for the actual doing of an act of terrorism.(6) Subsection (4) only applies to an act of terrorism happening on or after 1 January 2002.

-How much compensation did other people get awarded for their injuries?
+How much compensation did other people get awarded for their personal injuries?

 To help you understand more how much other people were awarded for their compensation claims, (who may have similar injuries to you) we pulled together some helpful, real life compensation claim example case studies.